-- INTT (Institute for Dutch Language Education) – choose from a wide range of courses, including preparation courses for the NT2 exam.
+- INTT (Institute for Dutch Language Education at the University of Amsterdam) – choose from a wide range of courses, including preparation courses for the NT2 exam.

 - Flowently – develop practical and social conversation skills with a private tutor online or meet up in town for 'snap the city' and 'learn Dutch live' sessions.